flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/fixinfo.md

 The A32NX has implemented the display of these lines and circles on the ND.

 !!! warning ""
     The computed intercept waypoints and ABEAM functionality are not yet implemented.
+This page will be updated as soon as these features are implemented.

 ## Use Cases